Non-Fermi liquid behaviour of CDW instabilities in fractionally-filled moir\'e flatbands: Ordered states from exact diagonalization

-clearly shows the structure of the CDW oredering in the real-space lattice, as captured by Fig.~\ref{fig:ED}(b).
+clearly shows the structure of the CDW-ordering in the real-space lattice, as captured by Fig.~\ref{fig:ED}(b).
 There, the unit cell corresponds to $2 \times 2$ moiré cells.
-The identification of a CDW state as the natural instability of the $\nu = 1/4 $ phase (also dubbed as a generalized Wigner crystal in the context of moiré materials \cite{regan2020mott,xu2020correlated}) thus serves a benchmark for our QFT analysis.
-However, we must caution the reader that, while the nature of some of the correlated phases can be accessed via ED, this method is limited to small systems --- a large Fock space (e.g. due to valley and spin degrees of freedom or absence of particle-number conservation) presents a significant numerical challenge at reasonable system sizes.
+The identification of a CDW state as the natural instability of the $\nu = 1/4 $ phase (also dubbed as a generalised Wigner crystal in the context of moiré materials \cite{regan2020mott,xu2020correlated}) thus serves a benchmark for our QFT analysis.
+However, we must caution the reader that, while the nature of some of the correlated phases can be accessed via ED, this method is limited to small systems --- a large Fock space (e.g., due to valley and spin degrees of freedom, or absence of particle-number conservation) presents a significant numerical challenge at reasonable system-sizes.